 Several cloud storage services support WebDAV, including Dropbox, Google Drive, OneDrive and our favorite of the four, pCloud (read our pCloud review).
 With WebDAV support, you can access, edit and delete files stored on your cloud storage drive without having to use that service’s web interface.

 In addition to all of the connection protocols mentioned above, some FTP clients can also connect to servers using an API, short for “application programming interface.”
-API connections in FTP clients are built around specific cloud providers, usually of the cloud IaaS (infrastructure as a service) variety.
+API connections in FTP clients are built around specific cloud providers, usually of the cloud computing variety.

 Cloud IaaS solutions are remote server solutions that can be used to host files (among other things, like building databases or hosting web-applications).
 Some common examples you might have heard of include Amazon S3, Rackspace Cloud Files and Google Cloud.

-We run through all of our favorites in our best cloud IaaS guide, so be sure and check that out if you want to put the file-transfer clients we review in a moment to good use.
+We run through all of our favorites in our cloud computing guides, so be sure and check that out if you want to put the file-transfer clients we review in a moment to good use.

 Picking the Best File-Transfer Client